ahinampas/GE-IT-Skills-portfolio/README.md

 > **Tagline:** Driven by Financial Precision, Grounded in Integrity.

 ## Professional Bio
 Welcome to my workspace portfolio!
 I am Antonio Manuh Hinampas, an aspiring professional specializing in financial reporting and modern digital skills.
-This hub bridges data precision with structured digital solutions, showcasing my work in branding, visual layout, and administrative documentation.
+This hub bridges data precision with structured digital solutions, showcasing my work in branding, visual layout, and documentation.

 ---